 What Does the No Surprises Act Mean for You?

 We did the work, so you don’t have to.
 In the depths of the 5,000+ word Omnibus bill was the No Surprises Act.
-The act eliminates surprise billing for unexpected bills bringing employer-based, QHP and commercial plan directories into the regulatory fold with the mandated provider directory accuracy standards for Medicare Advantage and Medicaid.
+The Act eliminates surprise medical billing and also requires accuracy of provider directories for commercial, qualified health plans (QHP), and employer-based plans.
+Read our legislative brief to learn about the key changes affecting health plans.

 Quest Enterprise Services (QES) Adequacy and Accuracy solutions can help you meet the requirements of the No Surprises Act, including establishing and automating a data verification process.
 We have the only provider network management solution that can link your provider data accuracy and your network adequacy in one platform.
 Learn how we can help.